-That was 4 months and 7 weddings ago.
+That was four months and seven weddings ago.
 In that time we’ve learned a few things that may help out other photographers make the leap.

 To the interwebs!

 The first thing I did when I decided to go “pro” was lots and lots of research.
 Blogs, business sites, photography sites….
 You name it, I read it.
 I wanted to make sure that this was the right move for us.

 2. Back Yourself Up.

 No matter how little you plan on doing, after my reading, I realized that I would need to get some paperwork and hardware in line.
 First, a contract.
 There are plenty available online to build off of OR hire yourself a lawyer; they’ll make quick work of it and get you something to cover yourself.
 After my reading, I learned that people could go after you for merely missing a particular shot or not getting the EXACT look they are going for.
 Make sure to back yourself up in the contract.